Queen’s Counsel (QC)

 Andrew was made a Bencher of the Inner Temple in 2017 and a Recorder in 2019.

-- Stoffel v Grondona : Represented the Respondent client in this solicitor’s negligence claim concerning the applicability of the illegality defence in conveyancing transactions.
-Judgment awaited.
+- Stoffel v Grondona : Successfully represented the Respondent in the Supreme Court in this solicitor’s negligence claim concerning the applicability of the illegality defence in conveyancing transactions.

 - Wells v Devani UKSC 4: Successfully represented the Appellant in the SupremeCourt in this case concerning contractual certainty, interpretation of contracts and implied terms.